Massachusetts Divorce Process

 THE NISI PERIOD

-It is a relic of an earlier age, put into place to provide divorcing spouses with one last chance to reconcile before their divorce is absolute and the only way for their relationship to be legally recognized is for the parties to remarry.
-The Nisi Period is automatically begun when the When parties choose to annul their marriage, they are asking the Court to state that their marriage was never valid.
+It is a relic of an earlier age, put into place to provide divorcing spouses with one last chance to reconcile before their divorce is absolute, and the only way for their relationship to be legally recognized is for the parties to remarry.
+The NISI Period is automatically begun when the parties choose to annul their marriage because they are asking the Court to state that their marriage was never valid.

-Commonly, people call our office looking for information about how to become “legally separated” from their spouse.
-Massachusetts does not recognize the concept of “legal separation”, but does allow the Courts to enter judgments that require the payment of spousal or child support and establish a parenting plan even when two spouses are not yet ready to actually divorce.
+People commonly call our office looking for information about how to become “legally separated” from their spouse.
+Massachusetts law does not recognize the concept of “legal separation”, but does allow the Courts to enter judgments that require the payment of spousal or child support and establish a parenting plan even when two spouses are not yet ready to actually divorce.

 DISSOLUTION OF A CIVIL UNION

 The Commonwealth of Massachusetts does not grant Civil Unions.
 It does, however, offer legal recognition to Civil Unions that were granted in other jurisdictions.
 Given this fact, Massachusetts has also had to come up with a means by which a Civil Union may be terminated.
 This solution is an action to dissolve a Civil Union.

 The process of obtaining the dissolution of a Civil Union is similar to that of obtaining a divorce.
 Instead of filing a petition or complaint for divorce, though, what is filed is an “equitable complaint”.
 This asks the Court to dissolve a Civil Union because it is an appropriate action given the Court’s jurisdiction over family matters, and because it is in the interest of justice for the Court to allow those with a Civil Union to terminate this legal union.